 - Only committee members are entitled to attend meetings.
-The Nomination committee may invite such other persons (e.g. other Directors and external advisors) to its meetings, as it deems necessary.
+The remuneration committee may invite such other persons (e.g. The Chairman, if not a member of the Committee, the Chief Executive and external advisors) to its meetings, as it deems necessary.

-- Appointments to the Committee shall be for a period of up to three years, which may be extended for two further three-year periods or for such longer periods as the Board determines, provided that the majority of the Committee members remain independent.
+- Appointments to the Committee shall be for a period of up to three years, which may be extended for two further three-year periods or for such longer periods as the Board determines, provided the Director remains independent.

 The company secretary or their nominee shall act as the secretary of the committee.

 A quorum of any meeting will be two members.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

 - A meeting shall be held at least once a year or at other times as appropriate.